directus-labs/guest-authoring/copy-this-template-directory/index.md

 But for this project, we will use Script within Spreadsheet.
 That way it is easier to use a spreadsheet for config and for logging.

-For quicker setup, please use [this spreadsheet template copy](https://docs.google.com/spreadsheets/d/1QSKNNqRbpVBW1OAYg_8kWOCbK4RAM8FwAL8D701LEdY/copy), it has script inside.
+For quicker setup, please use [this spreadsheet template copy](https://docs.google.com/spreadsheets/d/1mXuSVR01uueeRDTjNeSXFH2rAziWkXdrNb2Jym413Fw/copy), it has full script inside and sheet with config.

 In your spreadsheet copy, open the menu Extensions → Apps Script.
 It will open Script Editor.